christoph-hesse/social-power/README.md

 This repository holds a simulation of oppressive speech implemented in Python.

 It is a multi-agent simulation using a 3-strategy Nash demand game with 1) dynamic updates to bargaining power and 2) belief updates about bargaining power.
 Oppression is modelled as the reduction of material bargaining power.
-Oppressive speech, such as slurs, is modelled as updating agents' beliefs about their bargaining power such that they think they are weaker than they actually are.
+Oppressive speech, such as slurs, is modelled as updating agents' beliefs about their bargaining power such that they think they are weaker than they actually are, which results in modified behavior.

 ## Requirements